Having Problems with Your Gutters?

-- Blockages- With plenty of vegetation, and strong winds, roofs are likely be host to huge amounts of dried leaves.
-Rain water carries with it a lot of debris and leaves that had collected on your roof.
+- Blockages – With plenty of vegetation, and strong winds, roofs are likely to be host to huge amounts of dried leaves.
+Rainwater carries with it a lot of debris and leaves that had collected on your roof.
 Not all of that goes ‘down the drain’, some of it stays and starts clogging the gutter.
 These leaves can block up the gutter up.
 Come heavy rains and snowfall, the gutters overflow, defeating the very purpose for which they were installed.

 There are things homeowners can do on their own such as:

 - Regular Gutter Cleaning – For centuries homeowners have been cleaning their own gutters.
 It involves sweeping, scooping, scraping and washing down with jets of water, while standing on a ladder or on the roof.
-The act can be dangerous, and is best done by a professional, especially if it is a double story house.
-A cleaning prior to winter will be most helpful in avoiding ice dams.
+The act can be dangerous and is best done by a professional, especially if it is a double-story house.
+Cleaning prior to winter will be most helpful in avoiding ice dams.

 - Heating Cables – Another option against ice dams is electric heating wires which keep the gutter warm enough so it does not freeze.
 In this way, gutter blockade due to heavy snowfall can be prevented

 Whether you are installing a new gutter, want it cleaned, or are thinking of repair, the choice is bewildering.
-There is just one advice which will put your mind at ease.
+There is just one piece of advice that will put your mind at ease.
 If you are not sure, look for a specialist.
 If you’re in St. Cloud, MN or surrounding areas, you need not look far.
-Just call the folks at Zablocki, they pride in being experts at “anything roofing”.
-Shane Zablocki, the owner, has been roofing and learning this industry before he was even able to drive, and now has an experience of over sixteen years!
+Just call the professionals at Zablocki, they pride in being experts at “anything roofing”.
+Shane Zablocki, the owner, has been roofing and learning this industry before he was even able to drive, and now has experience of over sixteen years!
 His motto is “to the peak of perfection”.